 World Languages & DLI Specialist

-Immersion registration information for 2020 can be found in forms tab above.
+Immersion registration information can be found in forms tab above.

 Chinese STEAM competition

 Utah Dual Language Immersion Program uses a fifty-fifty model, in which students spend half of their school day in the target language and the other half-day in English.
 Most of the state’s programs begin in “1st grade, with a few starting in kindergarten.
 All state-sponsored schools with Dual Language Immersion programs are required to implement the fifty-fifty model and use two teachers, one who instructs exclusively in the target language for half of the day and a second who teaches in English for the remainder of the day.

 From kindergarten through third grade, the target language curriculum includes literacy study and the majority of the content subjects (math, science, and social studies).
 The English curriculum focuses on English language arts and some collaborative reinforcement of the content.
 Teamwork is essential!
 The curriculum shifts in the fourth and fifth grades, as most conceptual instruction in math and social science is taught in English.
 Practical application of these subjects remains in the target language.
 In the sixth grade, social science shifts back to the target language and science shifts to English instruction.
 These curriculum changes in the upper grades purposefully allow for more instruction time in the target language, focusing on literacy study and increasing student proficiencies.
 Specific proficiency goals for every Dual Language Immersion language are set at each grade level in all areas: reading, writing, speaking, and listening.

 The Utah Dual Language Immersion Program then offers one course in grades seven through nine.
 Participating students are expected to enroll in Advanced Placement language coursework and complete the AP exam in either the ninth or tenth grade.
 In grades ten or eleven through twelve, students will be offered upper division university-level coursework through blending learning with six major Utah universities.

 The Benefits of Dual Language Immersion